Indian Moons, Days & Other Calendar Stuff

 This is the cover to my first book.

-Below is a picture of the cover of my second book
+To the left is a picture of the cover of my first book.
+"This Day in North American Indian History"

 Click on the cover to order a copy or to get more info.